-How does this kind of approach works?
-Easy peasy: using story points as “ideal development hours” and calculate capacity using people availability (in hours) less 20% because of time at SCRUM “ritual” (daily, retrospective, review, planning, refinement).
-You might ask what is the problem here?
+How does this approach work?
+Easy peasy: using story points as “ideal development hours” and calculate capacity using people availability (in hours) less 20% because of time at Scrum “ritual” (daily, retrospective, review, planning, refinement) and random meetings.
+You may ask what is the problem here?
 Well, they are barely finishing 50% of its sprint commitment, because as H.L.
 Mencken said “for every complex problem there is an answer that is clear, simple and wrong.”

 I’m going to expose my humble point of view based on four points:

 - - Capacity calculation: Using this approach of availability is not a good point because: where is all the uncertainties related with people time?
 Other meetings?
-Time well spend helping a teammate, pair-programming, etc… And this could even go worst, if you play Tetris resources (as they do), where people is treated as a resource and are 50% or 25% enrolled for this specific project, this add more uncertainties and complexity but you are treating it as simple.
+Time well spend helping a teammate, pair-programming, etc… And this could even go worst, if you play Tetris resources, where people is treated as a resource and are 50% or 25% enrolled for this specific project, this add more uncertainties and complexity but you are treating it as simple.

 2.- Flow: Where is reflected the time a user story is waiting?
 Or bottlenecks effects?
 I’m talking about queues, there isn’t a queue availability calendar or there isn’t a capacity calculation for them!
 Also keep in mind that, the more user stories (and bigger) you have the more odds they will get blocked by internal or external issues ( seems we’ll also need blocking availabilities for our sprint capacity plan).
 Seems that our bucket of time is smaller than what we were expecting…